srobo/volunteer-emails/SR2020/2019-08-11-sr2020-game-design-and-kickstart-prep.md

 ## The Game

 We are currently looking for game design ideas for this year's competition.
-To submit a game proposal, please email [insert appropriate email here] with a description up to about a page in length (feel free to add in diagrams if you'd like).
+To submit a game proposal, please email competition-team@studentrobotics.org with a description up to about a page in length (feel free to add in diagrams if you'd like).

 The submission deadline is the end of Sunday 1st September.